ClementineDomine/ClementineDomine/README.md

 # 👋 Hi, I’m @ClementineDomine

-I am pursuing a Ph.D. program at The Gatsby Computational Neuroscience Unit under the supervision of Andrew SAXE and my ambition is to embrace a research career in computational neuroscience.
+I am pursuing a Ph.D. program at The Gatsby Computational Neuroscience Unit under the supervision of Andrew SAXE and Caswell Barry my ambition is to embrace a research career in computational neuroscience.
 I have a master's degree in Theoretical Physics from the University of Manchester (UK).

 # 🗞️ Publications and Posters